opencoca/WEB-startr/README.md

 ## To install your repos:

-You will need to have git installed
+You will need to have git and the following packages installed `sudo apt install git git-flow zlib1g-dev
-`sudo apt install git git-flow`
+`

 ## To create your ssh key:
 ```